tribshms/MeshBuilder/README.md

 ### flow.meshb
 This binary file contains the member variables needed by tFlowNet which was already run on meshBuilder, but whichtRIBS will use.

+### TODO:
+- Add additional instructions for running metis
+- Can we package in metis and to mesh builder build?
+- Need to package helper scripts in a easy way to run w/ subprocess